LiberTEM/LiberTEM/docs/source/api.rst

 sequentially and in order.

 The :class:`~libertem.executor.concurrent.ConcurrentJobExecutor` runs all tasks using :mod:`python.concurrent.futures`.
-Currently only the :class:`python:concurrent.futures.ThreadPoolExecutor` is supported.
-This allows sharing large amounts of data as well as other resources between main thread and workers efficiently, but is severely slowed down by the Python `global interpreter lock <https://wiki.python.org/moin/GlobalInterpreterLock>`_
+Using the :class:`python:concurrent.futures.ThreadPoolExecutor` allows sharing large amounts of data as well as other resources between main thread and workers efficiently, but is severely slowed down by the Python `global interpreter lock <https://wiki.python.org/moin/GlobalInterpreterLock>`_